-Figure 15(a) shows frame-rates of fps instances on our 4-core system using MemGuard in two different modes (MemGuard-BR+SS, MemGuard-BR+PS) and without using

-MemGuard (Vanilla).
-The weight assignment is 1:2:4:8 (for Core0,1,2,3 respectively) and the r{min} is 1.2GB/s.
+Figure 17 shows frame-rates of fps instances on our 4-core system using MemGuard in two different modes (MemGuard-BR+SS, MemGuard-BR+PS) and without using MemGuard (Vanilla).
+The weight assignment is 1:2:4:8 (for Core0,1,2,3 respectively) and the $r{min}$ is 1.2GB/s.
 Vanilla is unaware of the weight assignment.
 Hence, all instances show almost identical frame-rates.
 MemGuard-BR+SS reserves memory bandwidth for each core, as long as the total sum of the reservations is smaller than the guaranteed bandwidth.
-Therefore the frame-rates are different depending on the amount of reservations.
-However, the ratio of framerates is different from the ratio of weight assignments because the total reserved bandwidth is small compared to the peak memory bandwidth; after all cores are served their reserved bandwidths, they equally compete for the remaining bandwidth.
-On the other hand, the frame-rate ratios in MemGuard-BR+PS are in line with the ratios of assigned weights.
-This is because MemGuard-BR+PS enforces the given bandwidth assignment all the time (by starting a new period immediately after cores use the r{min}), resulting in better prioritization over MemGuard-BR+SS.
+Therefore the framerates are different depending on the amount of reservations.
+However, the ratio of frame-rates is different from the ratio of weight assignments because the total reserved bandwidth is small compared to the peak memory bandwidth; after all cores are served their reserved bandwidths, they equally compete for the remaining bandwidth.
+On the other hand, the framerate ratios in MemGuard-BR+PS are in line with the ratios of assigned weights.
+This is because MemGuard-BR+PS enforces the given bandwidth assignment all the time (by starting a new period immediately after cores use the $r{min}$ ), resulting in better prioritization over MemGuard-BR+SS.